PrajinkyaPimpalghare/Chat-Application-/README.md

 # Chat-Application-
-[Chat Application] Chat application with GUI and multiple message sending feature.
+[Chat Application] Chat application with GUI and multiple message sending feature using Python.

 Important Notes:
 1> Its with GUI , thats the good thing and "Its is with multile message feature, where back to message can be send from the same user"